-Short-term marketable securities consist of CDs that are FDIC insured and single A or better rated municipal bonds with original maturities of more than three months at the date of purchase regardless of the maturity date as the Company views the funds within its portfolio as available for use in its current operations.
-The Company classifies all debt securities with readily determined market values as "available for sale".
-The contractual maturities of the Company's marketable securities that are due in less than one year represent \$756,000 and \$0 of its marketable securities as of August 26, 2012 and May 27, 2012, respectively.
-The Company did not have any marketable securities are carried at fair market value.
-Unrealized gains and losses are reported as a component of stockholders' equity.
+Short-term marketable securities consist of CDs that are FDIC insured and single A or better rated corporate and municipal bonds with original maturities of more than three months at the date of purchase regardless of the maturity date as the Company views the funds within its portfolio as available for use in its current operations.
+The Company classifies all debt securities with readily determined market values as "available for sale."
+The aggregate amount of CDs included in marketable securities at February 24, 2013 and May 27, 2012 was \$1.7 million and zero, respectively.
+The contractual maturities of the Company's marketable securities that are due in less than one year represented \$3.5 million and zero of its marketable securities as of February 24, 2013 and May 27, 2012, respectively.
+The contractual maturities of the Company's marketable securities that are due in one to two years represented \$251,000 and zero of its marketable securities as of February 24, 2013 and May 27, 2012, respectively.
+Investments in marketable securities are carried at fair market value.
+Unrealized gains and losses are reported as other comprehensive income.
 The cost of debt securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is recorded to interest income.
-Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant for the three months ended August 26, 2012 and August 28, 2011.
-During the three months ended August 26, 2012 and August 28, 2011, the Company did not sell any marketable securities.
+Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant for the three and nine months ended February 24, 2013 and February 26, 2012.
+During the three and nine months ended February 24, 2013, the Company did not sell any marketable securities.
+During the three and nine months ended February 26, 2012, the Company sold \$9.1 million of marketable securities.
 The cost of securities sold is based on the specific identification method.